Bugs And Weeds

 Weeds are plants out of place. they may be beneficial in other places, but we don't want them growing in our fine St. Augustine or Bermudagrass lawns!

-When action is taken to stop weeds or bugs before they have an opportunity to become a problem, that is pest prevention.
+Prevention is the act of stopping something before it happens when action is taken to stop weeds or bugs before they have an opportunity to become a problem, that is pest prevention.
 Pest prevention is pest control before the pests arrive.
 It is about stopping the problem before it becomes a problem.

 What is pest control?

 Pest control is the act of managing pests when we have failed to prevent them.
+Something went wrong, we now have something where we don’t want it to be, and we have to control it’s spread.

 How is pest prevention different from pest control?